-- 1. Loosen the clamp on the soft exit tube (see Figure 16.) - 2.
-Rotate the soft exit tube counter clockwise, 180°. - Re-tighten the clamp.
+- 1. Loosen the clamp on the soft exit tube (see Figure 24.) - Rotate the soft exit tube (counter clockwise, 180° upflow RC models; clockwise 90° downflow RL models.) - 3.
+Re-tighten the clamp.
 MAKE SURE CLAMP IS TIGHT TO AVOID LEAKAGE OF CON-DENSATE. - 4.
 Route the tubing out of the 7/8" hole located 8 inches up from the bottom furnace.

-The condensate should drain from the plastic collector box (location A in Figure 16) as droplets or a small stream.
+The condensate should drain from the plastic collector box (location A in Figure 24) as droplets or a small stream.
 If you notice the furnace has operated for more than 5 minutes without draining or the red status light on the control board is pulsing a 2-blink code follow the steps below.

-- 1. Remove the collector box soft tube at location A in Figure 16 and insure the exit from the collector box is clear of any debris or obstructions. - 2.
+- Remove the collector box soft tube at location A in Figure 24 and insure the exit from the collector box is clear of any debris or obstructions. - 2.
 Replace this tube and insure the fit to the header spout is air tight.
 Air will be drawn into the header if this connection is not tight. - 3.
 Check other tube connections along the drain system.
 Insure that all are air tight.